Contempfleury

 2009 – Bernard Ashley died from cancer.

-2020 – The COVID pandemic led to the companies collapse and file for administration.
+2020 – The COVID pandemic led companies to collapse and file for administration.

 2022 – Gordon Brothers acquire the Laura Ashley brand name.